Emaydannikov/reminder.python.telegrambot/README.md

 ## NotificationBot: Your Personal Reminder 🕰️🤖
-### NotificationBot is a Telegram bot designed to provide timely reminders, ensuring you never miss out on important tasks, habits, or any other activity.
+### NotificationBot is a Telegram bot designed to provide timely reminders, ensuring you never miss out on important tasks, habits, or any other activities.
 #### Features

 - 📝 Custom Notifications: Set up a specific reminder message.